railwayapp/docs/src/docs/reference/compare-to-heroku.md

 In the current era of software development, using Docker adds a large workload to the average developer.
 We want to offer the developer all the benefits of reproducibility, speed, and ease of use when deploying images without the clunky boilerplate of Docker.

-Heroku's buildpacks are decent, but we want to offer the user a better experience.
+Heroku's Buildpacks are decent, but we want to offer the user a better experience.
 This is why we built Nixpacks.

-Nixpax is open source (https://github.com/railwayapp/nixpacks).
+Nixpacks is open source (https://github.com/railwayapp/nixpacks).
 It detects more languages, builds are faster, and builds are reproducible.
 (A common frustration of Heroku's Buildpacks).

 Those moving from Heroku to Railway will find an easy switch from Heroku's Buildpacks to Railway's Nixpacks.